-car accidents can range from spinal cord damage or a broken neck to soft-tissue damage and whiplash.
-These injuries are often painful, may limit mobility and may cause permanent impairment.
+Car accidents can range from spinal cord damage or a broken neck to soft-tissue damage and whiplash.
+These injuries are often painful, can limit mobility and may cause permanent impairment.

 You may be entitled to compensation if your back or neck injuries resulted from a car crash that was caused by another driver, by an auto defect, by poorly designed or maintained roads or by other types of negligence.